aslab/rmsim/README.md

 # RMsim

-The **ROBOMINERS Robot Simulator** is a simulator of a modular robot to be used in the exploration of metacontrol strategies for the improvement of adaptivity and autonomy.
+The **ROBOMINERS Robot Simulator (RMsim)** is a simulator of autonomous modular robots to be used in the exploration of metacontrol strategies for the improvement of adaptivity and autonomy.

-The purpose of RMsim is the development of a simulation testbed on Gazebo to be used in:
+The purpose of the RMsim is the development of a customizable simulation testbed on Gazebo to be used in:

-* The design of the robot structure.
+* The design and test of the robot mechanical structure.
 * The test of the high-level reconfiguration metacontrollers.

-The system will also provide a ROS2 API to interact with the virtual robot.
+RMsim shall be able to manage different **robot models** set in different **worlds** using different **controlllers**.
+The controllers themselves are not part of RMsim, but RMThe simulator shall provide a ROS2 API to interact with the virtual robot.

+---
-## About the robot
+## About the robots

 The initial target robot is the modular robot ROMERIN developed at the UPM ETSIDI.
-The system shall be able to manage different robot models.
+A second objective is the RM2 ROBOMINERS robot.

+### ROMERIN robot

 ROMERIN characteristics are the following:

 * It has four modules: ODIN, THOR, LOKI and FRIGG.
 * 7 controlled degrees of freedom  3-1-3